A unified framework for hard and soft clustering with regularized optimal transport: Parameter Estimation in Finite Mixture Models with Regularized Optimal Transport

-In theory, there is no guarantee without any further assumptions that the outer infimum is actually attained, nor that it is unique if so.
-In practice, we thus rather seek an algorithm that decreases the objective sufficiently so that the estimated weights $\widehat{\bfXi}$ and parameters $\widehat{\bfomega}$ are as close as possible to the true weights $\widebar{\bfomega}$ and parameters $\widebar{\bfXi}$ if not optimal.
+Without any further assumptions, there is no theoretical guarantee that the outer infimum in~\eqref{generalproblem} is actually attained, nor that it is unique.
+The objective~\eqref{generalproblem} being nonconvex, reaching a global optima is not possible.
+We rather target a critical point with an algorithm that iteratively decreases the objective function